Digital Accessibility

 • Who is WaTech?

-• it is important to continue to include community voices, especially by those impacted by accessibility as those closest to the problem are closest to the solution.
+• It is important to continue to include community voices, especially by those impacted by accessibility as those closest to the problem are closest to the solution.
 If you are interested, please contact us at access@equity.wa.gov.

 • These guidelines are called the Web Content Accessibility Guidelines and called WCAG (pronounced “wick-Ahg”) for short.
 Specifically, Washington state agencies are currently required to meet WCAG 2.1 AA.

 • The “2.1” refers to the version of WCAG.
-The first version of WCAG was 1.0.
+Before 2.0, was 1.0.

 • “AA” refers to the level of criteria.